Where Does Connecticut Stand on Offline and Online Poker?

 Connecticut is home to the Mashantucket Pequot and Mohegan tribes.
 The tribes run the Foxwoods and Mohegan Sun casinos.
 Both those casinos have big poker rooms with great cash games and an incredible lineup of tournaments that draw players from all across the country.

 The Mohegan Sun has 33 poker tables and all kinds of game from No-Limit Hold’em to Razz to Pot-Limit Omaha.
 There are also a ton of daily tournaments and promotions.
 For more information, check out their site for more details.
 Foxwoods also hosts a number of large tournaments throughout the year including the Foxwoods Poker Classic.
 They also have several tables running at all hours and a bunch of different promotions like High Hand Frenzy.
-Again, for more information, check out their website.

 Not-So Legal Poker in Connecticut